Urinary tract in a male figure with labels for the kidneys, bladder, and ureters

 Caption

 The kidneys remove wastes and extra water from the blood to form urine.
-Urine flows from the kidneys to the bladder through the ureters.
+Urine travels from the kidneys to the bladder through the ureters.

 Diseases or Conditions